Paper 19

 Simultaneously started Country Dances appear to have been a rarity, at least in the elite assembly rooms.

-A Dancing Master named Mr West boasted in 1805 (Derby Mercury, 27th June 1805, see Figure 7) that he had invented an improved method of dancing Country Dances, wherein the inconvenience of waiting for the first couple's coming down is obviated, and the whole company are in motion at once.
-His precise method is unknown, and it's probable that many other innovators had discovered similar systems for themselves.
-Maybe he'd invented the three-couple set, or a call of hands six to allocate minor sets before the dance began, or perhaps a Circular Country Dance.
-Whatever his technique was, he wanted to keep it secret; his advertisement went on to read: Mr. W desires that no Country Dancing-Master whatever will attempt to come, as he does not wish that any of them should be in possession of more than they already know!
-If you like to recreate historical Country Dances using the simultaneous start of multiple minor sets, replete with a modern caller announcing the figures as they're danced, you could claim that you're employing an experimental variant of Mr West's Country Dancing technique!
-West may have unknowingly resurrected the much earlier techniques hinted at by André Lorin in his c.1685 Book of the Contredance, he mentioned several less monotonous and tedious techniques for country dancing (the quoted words are from the Gill Plant translation in the DHDS' journal Historical Dance, Volume 2 Number 2, 1982); but West provides the first hints I'm aware of in England during the 19th Century of simultaneously started Country Dances.
+A Dancing Master named Mr West boasted in 1805 (Derby Mercury, 27th June 1805, see Figure 7) that he had invented an improved method of dancing Country Dances, wherein the inconvenience of waiting for the first couple's coming down is obviated, and the whole company are in motion at once .
+Exactly what he had invented is unclear, what is certain is that he considered it to be valuable.
+He wanted to keep his new technique secret, his advertisement went on to read: Mr. W desires that no Country Dancing-Master whatever will attempt to come, as he does not wish that any of them should be in possession of more than they already know !
+Maybe West was teaching the three-couple set, or a call of hands six to allocate minor sets before the dance began, or perhaps a Circular Country Dance.
+Whatever his technique was it's probable that many other innovators had independently discovered or invented similar systems for themselves.
+Indeed, a dancing master from Hull named Mr Southern had published a set of country dances in 1773, the cover of his collection make very similar promises to those of Mr West.
+West may have unknowingly resurrected the much earlier techniques hinted at by André Lorin in his c.1685 Book of the Contredance, Lorin alluded to several less monotonous and tedious techniques for country dancing (the quoted words are from the Gill Plant translation in the DHDS' journal Historical Dance, Volume 2 Number 2, 1982).
+However it came to be, West provided one of the first 19th century hints I'm aware of for simultaneously started Country Dances.
+Mr Southern's similar system from 1773 involved dancing Country Dances in the manner of Cotillons , this seems to have implied memorising the figures for a dance, something that would have been almost unheard of at the time.
+Perhaps Mr West's system was derived from that of Mr Southern.

-The courteous way to end the Country Dance varied by date and location, but it generally involved the first couple reaching the bottom of the set for the second time, having left the second couple at the top of the set.
+The courteous way to end the Country Dance varied by date and location, it generally involved the first couple reaching the bottom of the set for the second time, having left the second couple at the top of the set.
 The chart in Figure 4 demonstrates this.
-At the end of iteration 37 the second (or B) couple are at the top of the set for the second time, and no longer take part in the dance.
+At the end of iteration 37 the second (or B ) couple are at the top of the set for the second time, and no longer take part in the dance.
 By the end of iteration 45 only couples ALM remain, and the dance ends.
 It's noteworthy that the dance ends at that point, rather than attempting to have couples L and M progress; this is in contrast to the first time the lead couple reached the bottom of the dance (this early termination was explicitly commented upon by John Cherry, Edward Payne, and by G.M.S.
 Chivers in their respective ball-room etiquette guides of the 1810s).
 The end of iteration 10 saw the lead and M couples dancing together without a third couple.
 In modern terminology we sometimes refer to dancing with a ghost, the ghost being a missing dancer or couple that we pretend is present; if the Figure 4 chart by Cherry is taken literally (and Wilson's equivalent chart from 1820 too) then 200 years ago they danced with ghosts at the bottom of the set on the first pass through the Country Dance, but didn't on the second pass through the Country Dance.

 An alternative convention for ending a Country Dance, as promoted by Thomas Wilson in the 1808 first edition of his Analysis of Country Dancing, was for the first couple to dance until they returned to the top of the set, then to dance down a further three places, and for the dance to then end.
 Wilson continued to promote this ending in his 1816 Companion to the Ball-Room, and in the etiquette guide of his 1820 Complete System of English Country Dancing (despite showing the contrary in the diagram he'd borrowed from Cherry, see Figure 4).
 G.M.S.
-Chivers, writing in 1818, wrote that In some Assemblies when the couple who called the Dance, have gone down three the second time, it terminates, which is evidently wrong; Chivers, in what was probably in reference to Wilson, wrote further on this subject in 1821: some teachers will still persist in their old plan, because they are ashamed to acknowledge their error.
+Chivers, writing in 1818, wrote that In some Assemblies when the couple who called the Dance, have gone down three the second time, it terminates, which is evidently wrong ; Chivers, in what was probably in reference to Wilson, wrote further on this subject in 1821: some teachers will still persist in their old plan, because they are ashamed to acknowledge their error .
 Regardless of which of the two conventions were followed, the first couple were expected to start the next dance from the bottom of the set.

 Display Dancing for Spectators